autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 The protocol adjusts the slashing rate according to the total number of fault offences committed in an epoch across all validators.

 This mechanism applies a dynamic slashing rate mitigating collusion risk by Byzantine agents in an epoch.
 {{% /alert %}}

-#### promote guilty accusations

-For each accusation the protocol:

-- checks if an innocence submission has been submitted for the accusation within the innocence submission window and if not promotes the accusation into a misbehaviour fault.

-How it works:

-- accountability proof submissions are submitted and placed into `accusation` and `innocence` queues stored in memory.
-The `innocence` queue is ordered by time of submission
-- as the function executes it takes each `Accusation` proof from the queue and checks the `innocence` queue to determine if an `InnocenceProof` has been submitted for the accusation within the innocence proof window: `_ev.reportingBlock + INNOCENCE_PROOF_SUBMISSION_WINDOW > block.number` (i.e. if the sum of the block number at which the accusation was reported and the number of blocks in the innocence window is greater than the current block number), then:
-  - if greater than, then the `InnocenceProof` submission is considered stale and ignored, and the function continues to the next `InnocenceProof` in the queue is tested.
-  - if less than, then the function breaks and fault severity is determined.
-The function:
-    - deletes the `Accusation` proof
-    - checks the slashing history of the validator to determine if the validator already has a proven offence (i.e. a `FaultProof`) with a severity `>=` to the `Accusation`'s reported fault:
-    - if true, then the `Accusation` is skipped as a `FaultProof` with a higher severity has already been reported during the epoch
-    - if false, then:
-      - the validator's slashing history is updated to record the severity of the fault, so the history records the highest fault severity applied to the validator during the epoch
-      - a new `FaultProof` is created for the validator and added to the slashing queue
-      - a `FaultProof` event is emitted logging the event.

-The reported validator will be silenced and slashed for the fault at the end of the current epoch.

-#### perform slashing tasks

-For each fault the performs slashing over faulty validators at the end of an epoch.

-How it works:

-- checks the total number of faults committed by **all**  validators in the epoch, counting the number of fault proofs in the slashing queue
-- applies slashing for each fault in the slashing queue:
-  - computes the slashing rate to apply, taking into account the number of fault offences committed in the epoch,
-  - applies slashing to the offending validator's stake,
-  - adds the reporting validators' to the array of reward beneficiaries that will receive rewards for offence reporting,
-- rewards are then distributed to the `treasury` account of the reporting validator as the last block of the epoch is finalised.
-Reporting validator self-bonded and delegated stakeholders _pro rata_ to their bonded stake amount.
-If the validator `treasury` account.

-How it works to apply slashing for each fault in the slashing queue.
-The function:

-- adds the validator reporting the offence to the list of beneficiaries that will receive rewards for offence reporting
-- computes the slashing rate to apply based on slashing factors: base rate from fault severity, validator reputation (the validator's proven fault count), count of offences committed in the epoch, slashing rate precision.
-- computes the slashing amount to apply: `(slashing rate * validator bonded stake)/slashing rate precision`
-- computes the slashing, subtracting the slashing amount from the validator's bonded stake and transferring the fined amount of NTN stake token from the validator to the Autonity Contract Account address.
-    - the slashing fine is applied according to the protocol's Penalty Absorbing Stake model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
-- increments the validator's proven offence fault counter by `1` to record the slashing occurrence in the validator's reputational slashing history
-- computes the jail period of the offending validator - `current block number + jail factor * proven offence fault count * epoch period` - and sets the validator's jail release block number
-- updates the validator's state and transfers the slashed stake token funds to the Autonity Protocol global `treasury` account for community funds use
-- Emit a `NodeSlashed` event for each validator that has been slashed.
-- Resets the pending slashing task queue ready for the next epoch.

-{{% alert title="Note" %}}
-Protocol adjusts the slashing rate according to the total number of fault offences committed in an epoch across all validators.

-This mechanism applies a dynamic slashing rate mitigating collusion risk by Byzantine agents in an epoch.

-If the distribution of rewards to the reporting validator's `treasury` account fails, then the slashing rewards are sent to the Autonity Protocol treasury account for community funds.
-{{% /alert %}}

 #### Parameters